tari-project/tari/RFC/src/Glossary.md

 The Tari second layer.
 All digital asset interactions are managed on the Tari Digital Assets Network (DAN).
 These interactions (defined in [instruction]s) are processed and validated by [Validator Node]s.

+## DigitalAssetTemplate
+[DigitalAssetTemplate]: #digitalassettemplate 'A set of non-turing complete contract types supported by the DAN'

+A DigitalAssetTemplate is one of a set of contract types supported by the DAN.
+These contracts are non-turing complete and consist of rigid rule-sets with parameters that can be set by Asset Issuers.

 ## Digital asset tokens
 [tokens]: #digital-asset-tokens 'or just, "tokens".
 The tokens associated with a given digital asset.
 Tokens are created